 As you’ve seen in our other list, there are plenty of 3D printers out there for less than $1000, putting them within a reasonable price range for serious hobbyists and creators.

 Still, that kind of money is definitely pushing it for people who aren’t yet invested in the field. $700-800 is still a chunk of change for someone who isn’t sure about the whole 3D printing concept, much less ready to dive in headfirst.

 - Top 3D Printers Under $500 At A glance

 - Things To Consider When Buying A 3D Printer

 - Wrapping Up

 II’ll be taking a look at some of the top 3D printers on the block, all of which cost less than $500.
-From there, you can figure out which will be best for your needs – whether you’re giving it as a present or hoping to kickstart your 3D printing operation, or just trying to find out what all the fuss is about.
+From there, you can figure out which will be best for your needs – whether you’re giving it as a present, looking to upgrade from your first affordable 3D printer under $300, or hoping to kickstart your 3D printing operation, or just trying to find out what all the fuss is about.

 Let’s get started!